JuliaGPU/juliagpu.org/post/2026-06-23-gpu_ecosystem.md

 [AMDGPU.jl](https://github.com/JuliaGPU/AMDGPU.jl) brings AMD GPU computing to Julia through ROCm integration.
 It mirrors the structure of CUDA.jl—providing an array type, a kernel compiler, and library wrappers—for AMD's graphics and compute hardware.
-For users on AMD platforms or working with HPC systems where AMD GPUs are prevalent, AMDGPU.jl is the entry point.

 [oneAPI.jl](https://github.com/JuliaGPU/oneAPI.jl) targets Intel GPUs and accelerators through Intel's oneAPI unified programming toolkit.
 It provides low-level Level Zero API wrappers, a `oneArray` type that integrates with Julia's array ecosystem, and oneMKL bindings for optimized linear algebra and sparse matrix operations.
-This makes Intel GPU hardware—including integrated graphics on many laptops—a first-class target for Julia GPU code.

 [Metal.jl](https://github.com/JuliaGPU/Metal.jl) enables GPU programming on macOS using Apple's Metal framework, targeting M-series chips.
 The package offers three levels of abstraction: high-level array operations via `MtlArray`, custom kernel programming, and direct Metal API access through ObjectiveC bindings.